Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Has fragile wheels

-- Noise when running on full capacity
+- Noise level is high when running on full capacity

 - Wheels not ideal on rough surfaces